plingplingshiny/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters list command.
-2. PropertyPal displays a list of all clients in the order they were added.
+2. PropertyPal displays a list of all clients in lexicographical order.

     Use case ends.